robertseaton/os-blog/_posts/2011-11-01-installing-a-fedora-virtual-machine.markdown

 27. Once your machine is finished rebooting, Fedora will present you with a wizard that will guide you through creating a user, setting your system's time and, optionally, sending a hardware profile to Fedora.
 Once you make it through the wizard, you can start using your brand new virtual machine.

 28. Congratulations!
-You just installed a Linux virtual machine.
+You just installed a Fedora virtual machine.
 Welcome to the brave new world of open source software!

     ![fedora default desktop](http://os-blog.com/img/linux-vm-osx-22.jpg)